-Commercial Banking Company Up to \$1000 pa of Sydney Limited
+Commercial Banking Company of Sydney Limited Up to \$1000 pa Merck, Sharp and Dohme Up to \$1000 pa National Council of Wool Selling Brokers of Australia Up to \$2500 pa

-National Council of Wool Selling Brokers of Australia Up to \$1000 pa
+1 year renewable for the duration of the course, subject to satisfactory progress

-1 year renewable for the duration of the course, subject to satisfactory progress Permanent residence in Australia and eligibility for admission to the full-time degree course in Wool and Pastoral Sciences
+Permanent residence in Australia and eligibility for admission to the full-time degree course in Wool and Pastoral Sciences

-Undergraduate Scholars Undergraduate Scholarships (continued)
+Undergraduate Scholarships (continued)

 Donor Value Year/s of Tenure Conditions

 Commerce

-CSR Ltd Up to £1675 pa for 1st year; £500 pa for 3rd and 4th year 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time course in Accounting, Finance and Systems, Economics, Econometrics, Marketing or Industrial Relations.
+CSR Ltd Up to \$1675 pa for 1st year; \$500 pa for 3rd and 4th year 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time course in Accounting, Finance and Systems, Economics, Econometrics, Marketing or Industrial Relations.
 The award is available for full-time study in first year, for part-time study in the second and third year while employed with the Company and for full-time study in the third and fourth years of the course.

 Engineering

 Electrical Engineering

-The Tyree Electrical Company Pty Ltd Up to £6370 over 4 years 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time degree course in Electrical Engineering
+The Tyree Electrical Company Pty Ltd Up to \$6720 over 4 years 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time degree course in Electrical Engineering

 Mechanical Engineering

-The Fox Manufacturing Company Up to £1500 pa 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time degree course in Mechanical Engin- eering
+The Fox Manufacturing Company Up to \$1500 pa 1 year renewable for the duration of the course, subject to satisfactory Eligibility for admission to the full-time degree course in Mechanical Engineering

-James Howden & Co Australia Pty Ltd Up to £400 pa 1 year Permanent residence in Australia and eligibility for admission to the full-time degree course in Mechanical Engin- eering
+James Howden & Co Australia Pty Ltd Up to \$400 pa progress 1 year Permanent residence in Australia and eligibility for admission to the full-time degree course in Mechanical Engin- eering

 Surveying

 The Institution of Surveyors, NSW Division Under review.
 Furth Records and Schola er details from Student rships Office.
 Permanent residence in Australia and eligibility for admission to the full-time degree course in Surveying

 Science

 Chemistry

-John Ragnar Anderson Memorial Bequest Up to £1500 pa 1 year renewable for the duration of the Permanent residence in Australia and eligibility for admission to the full-time
+John Ragnar Anderson Memorial Bequest Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress Permanent residence in Australia and eligibility for admission to the full-time degree course in Chemistry